teeth whitening aftercare

 For how long would I have to avoid coffee after teeth whitening?

+You must have Googled these questions and more after your whitening treatment, right?
 After paying for a professional teeth whitening treatment, you want your newly achieved bright smile to persist and carry long-lasting effects.
 The last thing you want is for your treatment to go to waste.

-This article will help in answering all your questions and offer more tips.
 The first forty-eight hours after your whitening treatment are particularly crucial.
-During this time, be sure to follow aftercare instructions thoroughly if you want value for money for your whitening treatment.
+During this time, be sure to follow post-teeth-whitening care instructions thoroughly if you want value for money for your whitening treatment.

-Foods and Drinks you can Have After Teeth Whitening:
+Foods and Drinks You Can Have After Teeth Whitening:

-The White Diet
+Eat the White Diet

 Dentists include the white diet for the first 48 hours in their teeth whitening aftercare instructions.
 Your teeth become slightly porous immediately after the whitening.
 Your dentin layer is also exposed for a brief period.
-Therefore food with strong acid and color can easily get absorbed into your teeth.
+Therefore, food with strong acid and color can easily get absorbed into your teeth.

 A white diet is the safest for this period as it doesn’t contain any strong dyes or pigments that can discolor your teeth.
 Some of the components of the white diet are as follows: